dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

 Methodology
 ===========

-Since the problem graphs are relatively small compared to the size of D-Wave's Advantage2, the graphs can be embedded multiple times into a single QPU and sampled from simultaneously.
+Since the problem graphs are relatively small compared to the size of the Advantage2 QPU, the graphs can be embedded multiple times into a single QPU and sampled from simultaneously.
-The best solution from each read is taken to compute the approximation ratio of that sample.
+The best solution from each read is taken to compute the approximation ratio (AR) of that sample.
-D-Wave's minorminer is used to find parallel minor embeddings of the problem graphs onto the Advantage2 Zephyr hardware graph topology.
+Ocean software's :ref:`index_minorminer` is used to find parallel minor embeddings of the problem graphs onto the Advantage2 QPU's :ref:`Zephyr <topology_intro_zephyr>` topology.
 The number of embeddings found for each problem instance is given in the table below:

 .. table:: Number of embeddings per problem instance
    :width: 60%